 The table on the following pages outlines the more common life events when an increase in cortisol cover would be needed.
-It provides advice about how long the increase should be for and in what form the cortisol should be given (tablets, injection to muscle or direct into vein).
+It provides advice about how long the increase should be for and in what form the cortisol should be given (for example tablets, injection into muscle or directly into vein).